Cumbria Way: Stage 3: Langdale to Keswick

 The route leaves Langdale and travels alongside Mickleden beck, with the mountain of Bow Fell to the west and Langdale Pikes to the east.
 After a significant gain in elevation the route crosses Stake Pass before descending via Langstrath beck and turning towards the villages of Stonethwaite and Rosthwaite.
 The route subsequently follows the River Derwent before reaching Derwent Water where it follows the shoreline path to reach the town of Keswick.
 The mountains Skiddaw and Blencathra may be visible to the north.
 This stage is approximately 24 km in length.

 Stage 4: Keswick to Caldbeck

-After some urban walking on the exit from Keswick, the route crosses the A591 road before ascending past Latrigg towards Skiddaw House Youth Hostel.
-After crossing the area of fells known as Back o'Skiddaw the route passes High Pike and the Caldbeck Fells before descending towards the village of Caldbeck.
+After some urban walking on the exit from Keswick, the route crosses the A591 road before ascending past Latrigg into the Skiddaw Group SSSI towards Skiddaw House Youth Hostel.
+After crossing the area of fells known as Back o'Skiddaw the route passes High Pike and the Caldbeck Fells before leaving the SSSI and descending towards the village of Caldbeck.
 This stage is approximately 22.5 km in length.